 Welcome to another edition of News From You, an eclection of news, the weird, the arcane and the downright useless of interest to F-I infovores.
 I welcome noncommercial submissions from anyone be they useful, quirky, weird and offbeat.
 Commercial notices are encouraged from community members (guidelines).
 I credit all sources, include your web address for link love.
 Be kind and include your url with your message.
 If it’s not obvious from the content that you want to remain anonymous, you’ll have to tell me.
-Send your submissions to News From You.
+Send your submissions to.

 Ack, I already missed it but Alisa Benay (one of our own) was on Get Married which aired November 9th, Lifetime Network, 7:30 AM EST. Luckily, you can see the episode on the website.
 She got a great feature.
 Nice gowns too!
 Someday, Alisa has to tell us the story of the wedding gown she made for a girl who didn’t have a groom or any prospects in sight.
 I’d tell you but she tells it better.

 Mind Hacks mentions the artist Lee Pirozzi who creates brains and neuroanatomical structures made of fabric.
 Also mentioned is the Museum of Scientifically Accurate Fabric Brain Art.
 And fiber art it is; who knew such a thing existed?
 The latter site also has a sense of humor saying “While our artists make every effort to insure accuracy, we cannot accept responsibility for the consequences of using fabric brain art as a guide for functional magnetic resonance imaging, trans-cranial magnetic stimulation, neurosurgery, or single-neuron recording”.
 I suppose humor among brain scientists is nothing new, Vesta is proof enough of that.

 Continuing with the neuro theme, Neuromarketing blog cites recent research that says: